Couples Therapy: Reddit Edition | Reading Reddit Stories

 Because what's worse is if you force a bad relationship and then you got that, that will destroy a friend group.

-It's like, hey, don't, don't make something like you want people to be genuinely happy.
+Fighting in front of everybody.
+Yeah, it's like, hey, hey, don't, don't make something like you want people to be genuinely happy.

 Yeah, no.